-Malaysia is famous for being one of the most foreign friendly countries when it comes to buying property in Asia.
+Malaysia is known for being one of the most foreign-friendly countries in terms of property ownership regulations.

-When it comes to commercial property, the minimum investment doesn’t apply to the whole of the country whatsoever, but in places where the buying pressure is slightly higher, like in Kuala Lumpur.
+Looking at commercial real estate, the minimum investment requirements don’t apply to the whole of the country though, but in places where the buying pressure is higher.
+Examples include Kuala Lumpur and Penang.

-Office prices in the prime areas go for almost as little as 10% (!) compared to Hong Kong, rentals are also significantly cheaper.
+Office space prices in the prime areas cost around 10% compared to Hong Kong and rentals are significantly cheaper.

-Below I’ve included some pros & cons when buying and leasing.
+It depends on your goals.
+Below I’ve included the pros & cons of buying and leasing.

 - You can deduct costs for maintenance and taxes